CEN4010-Group-5/BookstoreAPI/README.md

 # Sending POST and GET requests

-Use the script [APIcalls.py](https://github.com/lustered/BookstoreAPI/blob/master/utils/APIcalls.py) in [utils/](https://github.com/lustered/BookstoreAPI/tree/master/utils)

-Or alternatively you can use [Postman](https://www.postman.com/) for a more visual approach.
+You can use [Postman](https://www.postman.com/) for a more visual approach.
 You can refer to this [YouTube video](https://www.youtube.com/watch?v=PTZiDnuC86g) for a guide

 ## Objectives